• Image field 45

 -Provide class schedule, syllabus, and internship advisor contact information

--Maintain consistent attendance and punctuality for all shifts and trainings
+-Maintain consistent attendance and punctuality

 -Communicate promptly and professionally via phone and email

--Demonstrate professional conduct in all interactions
+-Demonstrate professionalism in all interactions

--Come prepared to meetings (calendar/planner, materials, note-taking)
+-Come prepared to meetings and trainings

--Track internship hours, trainings, and required documentation
+-Track internship hours and required documentation

 Training & Support